gamazyn/gamazyn/README.md

 My hobbies are play games (🎮), watch basketball (🏀) and search something cool in YouTube (📺).

-🌱 I’m currently learning React and NodeJS, besides Laravel and Flutter.
+🌱 I’m currently learning React and NodeJS, besides Laravel.

 📫 You can find me on: